-1.1 The mooring lines for ships with Equipment Number (EN) of less than or equal to 2,000 are given in section 2.
-For other ships the mooring lines are given in section 3.

-1.2 The applicable provisions for tow lines are given in section 2.

-1.3 The EN should be calculated in compliance with appendix B. Deck cargoes as given by the loading manualat the ship nominal capacity condition should be included for the determination of side-projected area A. The nominal capacity condition is defined as the theoretical condition where the maximum possible deck cargoes are included in the ship arrangement in their respective positions.
-For container ships, the nominal capacity condition represents the theoretical condition where the maximum possible number of containers is included in the ship arrangement in their respective positions.

-1.4 Sections 2 and 3 specify the minimum recommended number and minimum strength of mooring lines (MBLSD).
-As an alternative to sections 2 and 3, the minimum recommendation for mooring lines may be determined by direct mooring analysis in line with the guidance given in appendix A of IACS Recommendation No.10.
-The designer should consider verifying the adequacy of mooring lines based on assessments carried out for the individual mooring arrangement, expected shore-side mooring facilities and expected prevalent environmental conditions.
+- 1.1 The mooring lines for ships with Equipment Number (EN) of less than or equal to 2,000 are given in section 2.
+For other ships the mooring lines are given in section 3. - 1.2 The applicable provisions for tow lines are given in section 2. - 1.3 The EN should be calculated in compliance with appendix B. Deck cargoes as given by the loading manualat the ship nominal capacity condition should be included for the determination of side-projected area A. The nominal capacity condition is defined as the theoretical condition where the maximum possible deck cargoes are included in the ship arrangement in their respective positions.
+For container ships the nominal capacity condition represents the theoretical condition where the maximum possible number of containers is included in the ship arrangement in their respective positions. - 1.4 Sections 2 and 3 specify the minimum recommended number and ship design minimum strengthbreaking load of mooring lines (MBL{SD}).
+The ship design minimum breaking load is defined as the minimum breaking load of new, dry mooring lines or tow line for which shipboard fittings and supporting hull structures are designed in order to meet mooring restraint requirements or the towing requirements of other towing service.
+As an alternative to Sections 2 and 3, the minimum recommendation for mooring lines may be determined by direct mooring analysis in line with the guidance given in Appendix A of IACS Recommendation No. 10.
+The designer should consider verifying the adequacy of mooring lines based on assessments carried out for the individual mooring arrangement, expected shore-side mooring facilities, and expected prevalent environmental conditions.

-2 Mooring lines for ships with $EN \le 2000$ and tow lines
+2 Mooring lines for ships with EN ≤ 2000 and tow lines

-2.1 The minimum recommended mooring lines for ships having an EN of less than or equal to 2,000 are given in table 1.

-2.2 For ships having the ratio A/EN > 0.9 the following number of lines should be added to the number of mooring lines as given in table 1:
+- 2.1 The minimum recommended mooring lines for ships having an EN of less than or equal to 2,000 are given in table 1. - 2.2 For ships having the ratio A/EN > 0.9 the following number of lines should be added to the number of mooring lines as given in table 1:

 one line where

 $$0.9 < \frac{A}{EN} \le 1.1$$

 ,

-two lines where $1.1 < \frac{A}{EN} \le 1.2$ ,
+two lines where $1.1 < \frac{A}{EN} \le 1.2$,

 three lines where $1.2 < \frac{A}{EN}$